 Boys Feels: High Tide is available to stream and buy on Amazon Prime Video and Vimeo from 15 January 2021.

 Ocean delicately unpicks the need for security and safety in childhood.
-While at the same time, exploring the confusion of sudden death.
+While at the same time exploring the confusion of sudden death.
 In a short film where Jean’s concerns about his security slowly fade into the shadows.
-Upon the realisation that he is both loved and cherished by his parents, even if they no longer feel the same about each other.
+Upon realising that he is both loved and cherished by his parents, even if they no longer feel the same about each other.

 Mari Sanders tale of parental love and concern also speaks to the need for self-determination as children grow.
-With the challenges of protection and growth brought to the surface as one young boy strives for something, he can own.
-But even deeper than this, Go Daan Go!
-Reflects the challenges of allowing children to make their own choices as they grow, even if these clash with parental experience.
+The challenges of protection and growth, brought to the surface as one young boy strives for something he can own.
+But even deeper than this, Go Daan Go! reflects the challenges of allowing children to make their own choices as they grow, even if these clash with parental experience.

 Tiedtke’s short film is beautiful and striking in its delicate exploration of one boy’s sexual awakening.
 With young Mathias surrounded by emotions, he cannot yet process.
 The window of sexual discovery provided, reflecting the journey all men take as the cocoon of boyhood is breached, only for the teenager to emerge.